PatBall1/detectree2/docs/source/tutorial.rst

 Set up the tiling parameters.

 The tile size will depend on:
-* The resolution of your imagery
+* The resolution of your imagery.
-* The detail required on the crown outline
+* The detail required on the crown outline.
-* If using a pre-trained model, the tile size used to train it
+* If using a pre-trained model, the tile size used in training should roughly match the tile size of predictions.

 .. code-block:: python